Plan of Action

 Malta is more secure and resilient to cyber threats, leading to more trust and confidence within the digital world.

-The National Cybersecurity Steering Committee shall oversee the implementation of the National Cyber Security Strategy, ensure its currency, and be its national reference point.
+The National Cybersecurity Steering Committee oversees the implementation of the National Cyber Security Strategy, ensuring its currency, and being its national reference point.

 WHAT YOU NEED TO FOLLOW